yinhao1102/FMFA/README.md

 To train the model with the backbone without pretrained in the Re-ID domain, you can run the [run.sh](run.sh).

-To train the model with the backbone without pretrained in the Re-ID domain, you can run the [finetune.sh](finetune.sh).
+To train the model with the backbone with pretrained in the Re-ID domain, you can run the [finetune.sh](finetune.sh).

 ## Testing